Two Welding Technology students from the Western Center in Baileyville passed the Boilermaker Local... Read More

 This course prepares the student to interpret standard electrical schematics and construction blueprints.
 Students learn to read specification manuals and schematics as applied in the industrial field.

 ELE 172 Fundamentals of Programmable Logic Controllers (2)

 This course provides an introduction to programmable logic controllers (PLCs) and their industrial and commercial applications.
 The course will cover the fundamentals of operation, installation, and programming.
 This course is for students who have completed all the motor control requirements.

-This course continues preparation for the Block and Associates exam.
-The course focuses on the makeup of the tests, the best use of time, highlighting text in the code book, and many other helpful testing ideas.
-The course will also provide sample exams and explain how to identify weaknesses and areas needing improvement.
+A continuation of the National Electrical Code I course on the use and interpretation of the current National Electrical Code (NEC).
+Its purpose is to prepare students for the Block and Associates exam.
+The course focuses on what makes up the tests, best use of time, highlighting important text in the codebook, and many other helpful testing ideas.
+Students will spend time taking sample exams and identifying weaknesses and improvements needed.